confluentinc/cp-helm-charts/README.md

 #### Helm

-This step is optional: run the embedded test pod in each sub-chart to verify installations:
+This step is optional: run the embedded test pod in each sub-chart to verify installation:

 ```sh
 $ helm test my-confluent-oss